-- 6. Continuation of Benefits During an Appeal - a.
-Services shall be continued by the MCO throughout any local or State administrative appeals in relation to the initial action if the member makes a timely request. - b.
-Timely Request: A request for continuing benefits will be considered timely if it is submitted on or before the effective date in a Notice of Action or MCO appeal decision. - c.
+- In this context, sends means putting a hard copy notice in the mail or transmitting the notice to the member electronically. - iii.
+A State Fair Hearing decision is issued upholding the MCO's reduction, suspension, or termination of services. - c.
 A member does not have a right to continuation of benefits: - i.
-Beyond any limit in a service authorization as defined in Article V.K.3.a. and b., page 81 when that limit is reached during the course of an appeal. - ii.
-When grieving a change in provider that is the result of a change in the MCO's provider network due to contracting changes; however, in such a situation the member does have a right to appeal dissatisfaction with her/his MCP. - iii.
-When grieving adverse actions that are the result of a change in state or federal law; however, in such a situation a member does have the right to appeal whether he/she is a member of the group impacted by the change. - iv.
-After a State Fair Hearing decision upholding the MCO's reduction, suspension or termination of benefits is issued. - v.
-After electing to withdraw an appeal. - d.
-If the final disposition of the appeal and any subsequent appeals is adverse to the member and upholds the MCO's action, the MCO may recover the cost of services continued solely because of the requirements of this section unless the Department or the MCO determines that the person would incur a significant and substantial financial hardship as a result of repaying the cost of the services provided, in which case the Department or the MCO may waive or reduce the member's liability.

-7. Information to Providers
+When grieving a change in provider that is the result of a change in the MCO's provider network due to contracting changes; however, in such a situation the member does have a right to appeal on the basis of dissatisfaction with her/his MCP. - ii.
+When grieving adverse benefit determinations that are the result of a change in state or federal law; however, in such a situation a member does have the right to appeal whether he/she is a member of the group impacted by the change. - d.
+If the final resolution of the appeal or State Fair Hearing, excluding eligibility appeals, is adverse to the member (i.e. upholds the MCO's adverse benefit determination), the MCO may recover the cost of services continued solely because of the requirements of this section.
+The Department or the MCO may waive or reduce the member's liability if the Department or the MCO determines that the person would incur a significant and substantial financial hardship as a result of repaying the cost of the services provided. - 8.
+Information to Providers